 Potato starch is used for structure and to alleviate the density of the loaf.

 Tapioca flour is chosen as it gives the bread a lovely golden crust and also helps bind all the other flours together in lieu of gluten.

-If you don’t have flaxseeds then ground chia seeds work in exactly the same way, so just swap in the same quantity.
+- Ground flaxseeds.
+This bread needs a little more binding due to the lack of gluten.
+Flaxseeds add a great viscosity which helps to keep the bread tender.
+Substitution: If you don’t have flaxseeds then ground chia seeds work in exactly the same way, so just swap in the same quantity.